dagster-io/dagster/docs/README.md

 The most convenient way to build the API docs is to run `make apidoc-build` (from `dagster/docs`).
 This will execute the Sphinx build step using the `sphinx` tox environment (see `tox.ini`) and then run `scripts/pack_json.py` (only if the sphinx build executed with no warnings/errors).
 Note that it is important to use `tox` to run Sphinx rather than your normal dev environment-- that's because our Sphinx configuration requires a different set of packages than are installed by `scripts/install_dev_python_modules.py`.

-If you are making changes to the API docs, you can use `make apidoc-watch-build` together with `make dev`. `apidoc-watch-build` uses the file watcher `watchmedo` (should be installed in your dev env from `watchdog`) to re-run `make apidoc-build` everytime either RST source or the sphinx configuration file changes.
+If you are making changes to the API docs, you can use `make apidoc-watch-build` together with `make dev`. `apidoc-watch-build` uses the file watcher `watchmedo` (should be installed in your dev env from `watchdog`) to re-run `make apidoc-build` every time either RST source or the sphinx configuration file changes.
 If it completes successfully, the updated API doc JSON will be picked up by the NextJS file watcher for `make dev` and trigger live reload of the docs site.
 This is very useful for experimenting with sphinx options and extensions.

 ### Mocking runtime dependencies